netlabUVA/genss/README.md

 ## Installation

-First ensure that you have `devtools` installed and loaded in R.
+First, ensure that you have `devtools` installed and loaded in R.

 ```R
 install.packages("devtools")
 library(devtools)
 ```

-Then, you can install and start to use the package.
+Then, you can install and use the package.

 ```R
 install_github("netlabUVA/genss")